 Based on what we have learnt so far, it would appear that there are two ways to treat an infectious disease.
-One would be to reduce the effects of the disease and the other to kill the cause of the disease.
+One would be to reduce the effects of (or control) the disease and the other to kill the cause of the disease.
 For the first, we can provide treatment that will reduce the symptoms.
 The symptoms are usually because of inflammation.
 For example, we can take medicines that bring down fever, reduce pain or loose motions.
-We can take bed rest so that we can conserve our energy.
-This will enable us to have more of it available to focus on healing.
+We can take bed rest so that we can conserve our energy. which may be directed to healing.

-But this kind of symptom-directed treatment by itself will not make the infecting microbe go away and the disease will not be cured.
-For that, we need to be able to kill off the microbes.
+But this kind of symptom-directed treatment by itself may not kill the infecting microbe go away and the disease may not be cured.
+For that, we need to kill the disease causing microbes.

 How do we kill microbes?
 One way is to use medicines that kill microbes.
 We have seen earlier that microbes can be classified into different categories.
-They are viruses, bacteria, fungi or protozoa.
+They are viruses, bacteria, fungi and protozoa.
 Each of these groups of organisms will have some essential biochemical life process which is peculiar to that group and not shared with the other groups.
-These processes may be pathways for the synthesis of new substances or respiration.
+These processes may be pathways for the synthesis of new substances or medication.

 These pathways will not be used by us either.
 For example, our cells may make new substances by a mechanism different from that used by bacteria.
-We have to find a drug that blocks the bacterial synthesis pathway without affecting our own.
+We have to find a drug that blocks the bacterial synthesis of pathway without affecting our own.
 This is what is achieved by the antibiotics that we are all familiar with.
 Similarly, there are drugs that kill protozoa such as the malarial parasite.

-One reason why making anti-viral medicines is harder than making anti-bacterial medicines is that viruses have few biochemical mechanisms of their own.
+One reason why making anti-viral medicines is harder than making antibacterial medicines is that viruses have few biochemical mechanisms of their own.
 They enter our cells and use our machinery for their life processes.
 This means that there are relatively few virus-specific targets to aim at.
 Despite this limitation, there are now effective anti-viral drugs, for example, the drugs that keep HIV infection under control.